-Hunting effort peaked in late December/early January (Figure 4).
-The majority (42%) of all hunts took place in the month of December.
-February
+Hunting effort peaked in late December (Figure 4).
+The majority (37%) of all hunts took place in the month of January.
+February saw very few hunts relative to the earlier months of the season.

-The hunter effort index reveals two peaks, one in early December and one in late December/early January.
+The hunter effort index reveals two peaks, one in late December and one in late January.
 The hunting effort (green trend line; Figure 4) decreases as the season progresses.
 This is interesting, as in past hunting season the effort and harvest shows an increasing trend as the season progresses.